haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ---
 layout: page
-title: "Protein-Peptide modelling tutorial using a local version of HADDOCK3"
+title: "Protein-peptide modelling tutorial using a local version of HADDOCK3"
 excerpt: "A tutorial describing the use of HADDOCK3 in the low-sampling scenario to model an protein-peptide complex"
 tags: [HADDOCK, HADDOCK3, installation, preparation, proteins, docking, analysis, workflows, sampling]
 image: